Providing digital solutions to improve the workflow of dental technicians

 Dental Business Strategy

 As technology continues to revolutionize the dental field, an increasing number of dental laboratories are installing digital systems consisting of CAD/CAM software and milling machines to replace conventional casting methods.
 New materials for dental prosthetics have also appeared, such as zirconia, composite resins and glass ceramics, and there has been an accelerated increase in the installation of digital systems for efficient processing of these materials.

 Manufacturers who provide systems like these often sell closed systems comprised of sets of scanners to capture the contours of the tooth, CAD/CAM software, milling machines and proprietary materials which created a barrier to the installation of digital systems for dental laboratories concerned with a large initial investment and the low degree of freedom in choosing the materials they preferred to provide to dental clinics and patients.

-Within this market environment, Roland DG launched the DWX series dental milling machines in 2010 to apply its 3D milling technologies cultivated over a quarter of a century.
-The DWX series at once established Roland DG’s presence in the market and was highly regarded for its desktop size, user-friendliness, open-architecture for use in combination with popular CAD/CAM software and scanners, and affordable price.
-Today, the DWX series is widely adopted in dental laboratories around the world, and is contributing to streamlining the workflow of dental prosthesis production.
+Within this market environment, Roland DG launched the dental milling machines in 2010 to apply its 3D milling technologies cultivated over a quarter of a century.
+The milling machines at once established Roland DG’s presence in the market and was highly regarded for its desktop size, user-friendliness, open-architecture for use in combination with popular CAD/CAM software and scanners, and affordable price.
+Today, the dental milling machines is widely adopted in dental laboratories around the world, and is contributing to streamlining the workflow of dental prosthesis production.